Gliese 229: Brown dwarfs

 A substellar companion was discovered in 1994 by Caltech astronomers Kulkarni, Tadashi Nakajima, Keith Matthews, and Rebecca Oppenheimer, and Johns Hopkins scientists Sam Durrance and David Golimowski.
 It was confirmed in 1995 as Gliese 229B, It was one of the first brown dwarfs discovered.
-Although too small to sustain hydrogen-burning nuclear fusion as in a main sequence star, with a mass of around 40 to 60 times that of Jupiter (0.06 solar masses), it is still too massive to be a planet.
+Although too small to sustain hydrogen-burning nuclear fusion as in a main-sequence star, with a mass of around 40 to 60 times that of Jupiter (0.06 solar masses), it is still too massive to be a planet.
 As a brown dwarf, its core temperature is high enough to initiate the fusion of deuterium with a proton to form helium-3, but it is thought that it used up all its deuterium fuel long ago.
 This object has a surface temperature of 950 K.

-Gliese 229B is the prototype of the T-dwarfs, due to the detection of methane in its spectrum.
+Gliese 229B is the prototype of the T dwarfs, due to the detection of methane in its spectrum.
 It also shows other molecules in its atmosphere, namely water vapor, carbon monoxide and ammonia.
 Atomic absorption lines of caesium, sodium and potassium are also detected.

 Gliese 229 B was later found to be a binary brown dwarf.
 Since 2021 it was suggested to be an unresolved binary, given the inconsistency between the object's measured mass and luminosity.
 Further evidence that Gliese 229B is an equal-mass binary comes from high-resolution spectroscopy from the Subaru Telescope.
 Gliese 229 B was then finally resolved in 2024 with VLT/GRAVITY and VLT/CRIRES+.
 The components are called Gliese 229 Ba and Gliese 229 Bb.
 The pair is a tight orbit with an orbital period of 12.1 days and a semi-major axis of 0.042 astronomical units (about 16 Earth-Moon distances).
 The changes in radial velocity extracted from CRIRES+ helped to resolve the orbit of Gliese 229B.
 The binary has an inclination of 31.4±0.3 ° and an eccentricity of 0.234±0.004.
 The inclination of the binary is misaligned by 37±7° in respect to the orbit of Gliese 229B around Gliese 229A.
 Additional radial velocity changes between two epochs were detected in Gliese 229B with Keck NIRSPEC.
 This team independently discovered the binarity of Gliese 229B.

-The brown dwarf pair was observed with JWST MIRI low resolution spectroscopy.
+The brown dwarf pair was observed with the James Webb Space Telescope's MIRI low-resolution spectroscopy.
 Previous works showed a difference in abundances between host star and companion in Gliese 229 from near-infrared spectra.
 This new study using mid-infrared data showed that the pair has abundances consistent with the host star.
 The metallicities were measured to be C/O = 0.65±0.05 and [M/H]=0.00±0.04 and are equal for each brown dwarf in the pair.
 The host star has C/O = 0.68±0.12 and [M/H] = −0.02±0.06.